 Registration for PhD candidates takes place in October, January, April and July.

 Admissions Requirements: Qualifications

 Candidates for the PhD programme will be expected to hold a good undergraduate honours degree in economics or a related subject.
 Candidates will normally hold (or be expecting to secure) an MA or MSc in Economics, or any of our Academic and Professional MSc degrees.
 Candidates not offering a higher degree may be offered entry via one of the Academic and Professional MSc courses .
 Exceptionally, they may be considered for direct entry if there is other evidence of research potential.

 A key factor in determining admission to our research degrees is the availability and willingness to supervise by two supervisors on the proposed research (one if the research degree is taken part-time).
 We only admit students if we feel absolutely confident to be able to provide supervision of the highest standard.

-Applicants from October 2015 onwards will be registered directly onto the PhD programme, the first year of which will be considered a probationary period.
+Succesful candidates will be registered directly onto the PhD programme, the first year of which will be considered a probationary period.
 Probation must be confirmed within the first twelve months of full-time study (twenty-four months for part-time students) by a School review panel composed of members and non-members of your supervisory team.